StevenClontz/prof.clontz.org/classes/2020/01/ma23x/index.md

 ## Missed Quizzes

-Students that miss one or more quizzes due to excused absences may request additional time on a Comprehensive Mastery Quiz.
+Students that miss one or more quizzes due to excused absences may request additional time on a Comprehensive Mastery Quiz or the Final Exam.

 ## Take-Home Projects

-Some standards are too involved to be assessed on daily quizzes.
-Instead, each student will complete a unique take-home project based on that topic.
-Each project will have one or more deadlines;
+Some **MA238** standards are too involved to be assessed on timed daily quizzes.
+Instead, each student will complete a take-home project based on that topic.
+Each project will have one or more submission deadlines;
 after each deadline, the instructor will mark the submitted project with **✓**, **ⓘ**, or **✘**.
-If a **✓** is not awarded, the student may revise and resubmit the same project at the next deadline, if available.
+If a **✓** is not awarded, the student may revise and resubmit the same project at the next submission deadline.
-All projects may also be submitted for credit at the final exam.
+Even once all submission deadlines have passed, any project may be submitted for credit at the final exam.

 ## Final Exam